(keep reading to learn what happened)

 I believe Tonic Lounge closed because the building was sold or in the process of being sold, which will make sense in a second.

-As of 2022, the old Tonic Lounge/Panic Room Portland location has been demolished and is in the process of being replaced with a senior living facility named The Morningstar at Laurelhurst.
+As of 2023, the old Tonic Lounge/Panic Room Portland location had been demolished and is in the process of being replaced with a senior living facility named The Morningstar at Laurelhurst.

 Here’s a picture of the demolished location from the Tonic Lounge Facebook page – it happened in January 2020:

-The senior living facility has broken ground, but it’s still not finished as of early 2022.
+The senior living facility has broken ground, but I’m not sure if it’s finished yet as of 2023.

-Either way, we’re 100% confident that Tonic Lounge will not be returning to that location – unless they think they can attract the senior crowd haha.
+Either way, I’m 100% confident that Tonic Lounge will not be returning to that location – unless they think they can attract the senior crowd haha.

 What did you think about the Panic Room Bar Rescue episode?
 I'd love it if you shared your thoughts on the episode in the comments below!